Skip to Content

 Do safety razors need storage?

-Absolutely, safety razors need proper storage, my friend!
+Yes, safety razors definitely need proper storage.

 How do you store a razor If you don’t have a stand?